zetadeceleste/zetadeceleste/README.md

     <img src="https://raw.githubusercontent.com/devicons/devicon/40cd6bc89a299dc50ac289f8e3b071d0dff49d9c/icons/sass/sass-original.svg" alt="Sass" width="40" height="40"/>
 </div>

-<br />Committed to 🌱 *Sustainable Software Engineering*, I prioritize best practices for clean code and resource optimization to minimize environmental impact.
+<br />I’m committed to the principles of 🌱 *Sustainable Software Engineering*: prioritizing best practices for clean code and resource optimization, both to minimize environmental impact and to smartly cut costs.
-<br />Passionate about continuous learning, I aim to deliver *pixel-perfect* designs, focusing on **SEO** and **Performance** optimization, essential for achieving a high *Quality Score*.
+<br />Passionate about continuous learning, I strive to deliver *pixel-perfect* designs with a focus on **SEO** and **Performance** optimization, essential for maintaining a high *Quality Score* for websites.
+<br />Additionally, I consider *Web Accessibility* a priority, ensuring an inclusive user experience by providing seamless access for individuals with disabilities.

 <br />📌 Currently based in Mendoza, Argentina.
 <br />Feel free to visit my [website](https://zetadeceleste.dev) and my social media!